with Jess Goulding

 Double Occupancy: $4395 per person

-These spacious and newly updated rooms in the original hotel building offer a Queen and twin bed, private bathroom and access to living space with kitchen, and large terrace.
+These spacious and newly updated rooms in the original hotel building offer a Queen and/or 2 twin beds, private bathroom and access to living space with kitchen, and large terrace.

 Double Occupancy: $4195 per person